-- 1. Turn the Mode Selector to ON.

-- 2. Press the Manual Mode softkey.

-- Note: If the CONFIRM MANUAL MODE message displays, press the Confirm softkey to enter the Manual mode of operation.

-- 3. Turn the Mode Selector to PACER.

-- 4. Turn the PACER RATE control to 150 ppm, then press the RECORDER button.
+- 1. Turn the Mode Selector to PACER. - 2.
+Turn the PACER RATE control to 150 ppm, then press the RECORDER button.

-On the stripchart, verify that pacing stimulus markers ( $\neg$ ) occur approximately every centimeter (10 small divisions or 2 large divisions).
+On the stripchart, verify that pacing stimulus markers (\neg) occur approximately every centimeter (10 small divisions or 2 large divisions).

-5. Press and hold the 4:1 button.
+3. Press and hold the 4:1 button.